 The velocity triangle is being usually portrayed separately from the picture of blade row (for better a overview and need of the calculations).

 For design of the turbomachine stage is first the velocity triangle is computed, which is the base for the design of the blades.
-There are three possible procedures for a calculation of the turbomachine stage:
+Flow inside turbomachine according required accuracy of the calculation is simplified on 1D4, 2D5 or is calculated as 3D6.

 (1) Mechanical losses (friction between mechanical parts of machine).
 (2) Aerodynamic losses (change of forces on blade profiles during flowing fluid).
 (3) Energy losses (example decreasing of enthalpy due to transfer heat to surroundings etc.).
 (4) Losses is caused by change properties of working fluid (e.g. condensation during steam expansion).
 (5) Losses is caused by leakages (there is internal /leakage between stages/ and external /escape working fluid outside machine/)